KolmogorovLab/Severus/README.md

   <img src="docs/severus_workflow1.jpg" alt="Severus workflow"/>
 </p>

-Somatic SVs in cancer are typically more complex, compared to germline SVs.
+Somatic SVs in cancer are typically more complex compared to germline SVs.
 For example, breakage-fusion-bridge (BFB) amplifications are characterized by multiple foldback inversions and oscillating copy numbers.
-Current long-read SV algorithms were designed for relatively simple germline variation, and do not automatically detect complex multi-break rearrangements in cancer.
+Current long-read SV algorithms were designed for relatively simple germline variation and do not automatically detect complex multi-break rearrangements in cancer.
 In addition, these approaches can only work with a single sample at a time.

 We designed Severus to solve the challenges of somatic SV detection.
-First, Severus is taking advantage of phased long-read alignments, therefore all somatic variants are attributed to a germline haplotype.
+First, Severus takes advantage of phased long-read alignments; therefore, all somatic variants are attributed to a germline haplotype.
 Second, Severus takes advantage of VNTR annotations of the reference genome to represent SVs inside VNTRs in a uniform way, which facilitates better tumor/normal matching.
-Third, Severus automatically detects mismapped reads from the collapsed duplication regions, which is a major source of false positive calls.
+Third, Severus automatically detects mismapped reads from the collapsed duplication regions, a significant source of false positive calls.
 Fourth, Severus builds a haplotype-specific breakpoint graph that is used to cluster multi-break rearrangements and represent the derived chromosomal structure.

-Severus works with single, two (e.g. tumor/normal) and multiple samples (e.g. multi-site or time series).
+Severus works with `single`, `two (e.g., tumor/normal)`, and `multiple samples` (e.g., multi-site or time series).
-Each sample is provided as phased bam alignment.
+Each sample is provided as a phased bam alignment.
 Severus starts by preprocessing alignments inside VNTRs and masking reads with locally increased error rates, which typically correspond to mismapped reads from collapsed segmental duplications.
 Then, Severus extracts breakpoints from long reads with split alignments.
-Each breakpoint is defined by (i) coordinate, (ii) direction and (iii) haplotype.
+Each breakpoint is defined by (i) coordinate, (ii) direction, and (iii) haplotype.
 Then, the breakpoint graph is constructed by connecting breakpoint nodes in compatible directions and haplotypes, which define genomic segments.

-Naturally, the resulting genomic segments may be overlapping, which correspond to copy number increases.
+Naturally, the resulting genomic segments may be overlapping, which corresponds to copy number increases.
-We then mask simple SV (standalone insertions and deletions), and perform graph clustering that reveals multi-break rearrangements.
+We then mask simple SV (standalone insertions and deletions) and perform graph clustering that reveals multi-break rearrangements.

 ## Benchmarking Severus and other SV callers